-Students complete a total of six units, including the 5 compulsory units and one other level 2 or 3 unit selected from Biomedical Sciences that aligns with these five, in consultation with the HOC and course advisory team.
+Students complete a total of 6 units, including the 5 compulsory units and 1 other level 2 or 3 unit selected from Biomedical Sciences units below:

 |Management and Business||6|

-Students must complete a total of six units, including four compulsary units and the final two units can be selected from Marketing or Business and Law, in consultation with the HOC and course advisory team.
+Students must complete a total of 6 units, including 4 compulsary units and the final 2 units can be selected from Marketing and Business units below:

 |Advanced Clinical Exercise Science||ESSC13005||Students must complete an observational placement in a clinical setting where exercise is used in the assessment, treatment, or prevention of chronic or complex health conditions.|